JelsikJozef/HabithonAI/src/preprocessing/README.md

 - If OCR text is empty, verify `tesseract` and `poppler` are installed and on PATH.
 - For PDFs that fail to rasterize, try `pdftoppm -v` to confirm Poppler is available.
 - On Windows, install Tesseract from the official installer and configure environment variables accordingly.
+- If you see "OPENAI_API_KEY is required but not set", define it in your shell or put it in a .env file.

 ## License